cyscale/cyscale.com/src/markdown/blog/2022-10-19-aws-soc-2-compliance-checklist-a-detailed-guide.md

 4. Confidentiality
 5. Privacy

-SOC 2 has 64 mandatory controls, grouped by the 5 TSC mentioned above.
-In this article, we will look at a few of the controls required, how to implement them in your AWS environment and how to check if your implementation is complete.
+SOC 2 has 64 mandatory trust service criteria, based on these which the company creates controls to achieve compliance.
+In this article, we will look at a few of the criteria required, how to implement them in your AWS environment and how to check if your implementation is complete.

 ##### A checklist